Signs Burglars Are Casing a House

 A neighborhood watch is a group of people in the area who group together to protect the area.
 Members of the neighborhood watch will be volunteers who simply value their safety and the safety of those they love.
 Members can be expected to attend meetings to discuss crime in the area and regularly talk with the local police.
 By communicating with the police, it helps police members to stay aware and active in your community, decreasing the overall crime.

 If you suspect criminal activity in your neighborhood, you should report it immediately.
-If you think that your home is being targeted, call the police and report that there is suspicious activity happening in and around your home.
+If you notice signs burglars are casing a house, call the police and report that there is suspicious activity happening in and around your home.
 When the police arrive, describe the person and the car that the person was driving.
 If possible, provide the police with a license plate.

 Your safety is always the most important thing you can focus on.
 If you feel unsafe in your neighborhood, talk to the local police and to your neighbors about how to improve the area.